alexec/www.alexecollins.com/source/2015-03-23-polyglot-maven-first-steps.html.md

 ~~~

 This is an interesting development in the Maven eco-system.
 It is certainly a lot of fun to play around with.

+Core Extension is not the only new feature in [Maven 3.3.1](http://blog.soebes.de/blog/2015/03/17/apache-maven-3-dot-3-1-features/), there is only per-project JVM and and Maven configuration that looks really useful to ensure you and your team, and your CI are using the same, correct set-up.